dan-weaver/alext/src/pages/issues/healthcare.md

 * Paying for value in Medicare by holding physician fees constant, adjusting rates for overpriced services, and rewarding providers that are willing to be held accountable for health outcomes
-* Emphasizing evidence-based policies that improve patients’ healthcare experience, enhance health outcomes, and save money for both patients and taxpayers
+* Emphasizing evidence-based policies that improve patients' healthcare experience, enhance health outcomes, and save money for both patients and taxpayers
 * Tackling drug prices by allowing Medicare to negotiate prices directly with